makerGeek/spokify/replit.md

-# LyricLingo - Language Learning Through Music
+# Spokify - Language Learning Through Music

 ## Overview

-LyricLingo is a modern web application that helps users learn languages through interactive song lyrics.
+Spokify is a modern web application that helps users learn languages through interactive song lyrics.
 The application combines music streaming with AI-powered translations and vocabulary building to create an engaging language learning experience.
 Built with React on the frontend and Express on the backend, it features a Spotify-inspired interface with real-time translation capabilities.

 ## User Preferences